 Napa County is committed to improving resident access to resilient and reliable broadband services, particularly in rural areas and for older and lower-income households.
-To support this initiative, the County is actively recruitinghired full-time staff dedicated to broadband expansion efforts.
+To support this initiative, the County is actively recruiting full-time staff dedicated to broadband expansion efforts.
 Broadband access, particularly in the "middle-mile" areas of the county, not only facilitates resident engagement with digital government services and access to current information during disasters, but also ensures connectivity for County employees engaged in fieldwork.

-Napa County has 13 geographic areas classified as underserved with respect to broadband access within the county.-\\The County has set two-three\primary objectives to address this issue.
-The first goal-is theorestoration of the \$2 billion removed from the State's budget for middle-mile broadband projects.
-The second is securing a recurring funding appropriation for the federal Affordable Connectivity Program.
-The final objective is the creation of a California-specific affordable connectivity program that provides one or both of a bulwark against future federal funding instability and additional subsidies and bandwidth requirements.-enhance coverage as extensively as possible through grant funding, allowing the formation of partnerships with existing broadband providers through the entire process, from design and engineering to construction.
+Napa County has 13 geographic areas classified as underserved with respect to broadband access within the county.
+The County has set two primary objectives to address this issue.
+The first goal is to enhance coverage as extensively as possible through grant funding, allowing the formation of partnerships with existing broadband providers through the entire process, from design and engineering to construction.
 The second goal is to expand the County's Affordable Connectivity Program, which covers the entire cost of wireless internet bills for eligible households but is not currently administratively funded.
 The program represents an investment opportunity for the State and a pilot program for expansion throughout California.

-- Incentivize-Restore the \$2 billion in funding for public-private broadband partnerships through increased investment into improve middle-mile access. - Expand the County's Affordable Connectivity Program, including administrative funding, and consider using it as a model for statewide expansion.
-Fund the federal Affordable Connectivity Program. - Pass into law a California-specific Affordable Connectivity Program to provide one or both of a bulwark against future federal funding instability and additional subsidies and bandwidth requirements.
+- Incentivize public-private broadband partnerships through increased investment in middle-mile access. - Expand the County's Affordable Connectivity Program, including administrative funding, and consider using it as a model for statewide expansion.